 The aim of the course is to explore the underlying framework of the law and learn and apply key areas.
 You will study four units including Dispute Solving in Civil Law, Investigating Aspects of Criminal Law and the Legal System, Applying the Law and Aspects of Family Law.
 Upon completion of the course you will have an understanding of the law, know the different non-fatal offences, advise about a murder case and describe how laws are made and applied.

-Students would need five GCSEs at grade 5 or above, including English Language.
+You would need five GCSEs at grade 5 or above, including English Language.

 Applied Law is assessed with a combination of internal and external exams using the grade framework (A to E).
 Students must pass each module to gain the award.